How to Handle Toxic Relationships

 4. Avoid taking what they say to heart.
 Difficult and negative people have toxic things to say about everything and to everyone.
 So don’t take what they say personally, unless the scathing remark is intentionally directed at you.
 In which case, you may want to see if their remark is worth doing something about.

 5. Learn to take charge of your own emotional well-being.
 Avoid letting toxic people determine your mood.
-Release any absorption of negative emotions through the use of Emotional Freedom Technique.
+Release any absorption of negative emotions.
 Take charge of your own well-being.

 6. Create an energy shield before meeting people who are toxic.
 I share this in my last article.
 Read how to create a personal energy shield for protection here.

 7. Keep a focused attention on the blessings that you enjoy.
 Don’t allow their cynicisms about life affect you.
 Instead, always count your blessings.